 The notion that there are only two genders, female and male, has become a topic of discussion and research.
 So, there is a growing interest in planning and designing for people who identify outside this binary.
 But much of the research literature is based on the experiences of women.
 There is little research on people who identify as nonbinary, trans, intersex or genderqueer.
 However, in the meantime, some of the research on women’s experiences can act as a proxy for people who identify as nonbinary.
 The key issue is that gender inclusion is left out of planning conversations.

 Masters student Carolyn Chu investigated the constraints women and nonbinary people face when using public space.
 These constraints have a profound effect on their health, daily living and safety.
 Chu wanted to understand gender differences in park usage, planning and design in Los Angeles parks.

 Chu says that planners should thing critically about gender by leveraging a feminist planning perspective.
 Participatory methods that favour marginalised voices in planning discussions are essential.
 And to explore creative design options for diverse populations across gender, ages, ability and housing status.

 • Women have diverse needs and opinions related to park amenities, services, and preferences.

 • Women and nonbinary people are not the majority users of Lafayette Park.
 The most common uses for women park users were leisurely walking and supervising children.
 Very few women engaged in exercise or vigorous physical activity (other than walking) while using the park.

 • In planning processes, as with other municipal processes, the loudest voices in a community often have disproportionately more power in decision making.
 These loud voices have historically been, and continue to be, the voices of white, middle-class, and cisgender people.

-• Park planners need to balance competing needs for space, especially in dense city neighborhoods such as Koreatown and Westlake where Lafayette Park is located
+• Planners need to balance competing needs for space, especially in dense city neighborhoods such as Koreatown and Westlake where Lafayette Park is located.

 • Parks are not just a place for leisure, but also settings for economic activity and shelter